This case study is protected

 Minimum recommended methods for 2SV to be highlighted above

-The page was also designed with progressive disclosure to reduce cognitive load and encourage user engagement.
+Progressive disclosure was incorporated to reduce cognitive load and encourage user engagement.
 When expanded, each section provides short summaries about the value of each method, plus educational links.

 "Learn more" links open educational wizards that I previously designed for Google's Advanced Protection Program enrollment flow.